MichaelWuLu/MichaelWuLu/README.md

 - 👋 Hi, I’m @MichaelWuLu aka @Milu and @Murzak
 - 👀 I’m interested in games and entertainment
 - :mortar_board: I have my batchelors degree in software engieneering from The University of Agder
-- 💞️ I’m fying solo for now, but feel free to contact me
+- 💞️ I’m looking for a software engineering job, so feel free to contact me
 - 📫 How to reach me:
   - Email: michaelwulu@gmail.com
   - Discord: Murzak#1598